 - Here's what will happen after the first meeting:

-- If you haven't already, you'll fill out the Requirements checklist for your chosen track and have it approved by your advisor during his or her office hours.
-Email the approved checklist to your advisor AND to our department administrator, Carol Wilson-Allen, so that we can open an electronic file for you.
+- If you haven't already, you'll fill out the Requirements Checklist for your chosen track and have it approved by your advisor during his or her office hours.
+Email the approved checklist (please do not convert it to a Google Doc) to your advisor AND to our department administrator, Carol Wilson-Allen, so that we can open an electronic file for you.

 - Start a declaration on ASK: with the faculty member's consent, list him or her as your advisor.
 Write the 2 essays.
-Transfer the approved 10-course concentration program (only that: you don't need to include prerequisites/ language courses) from the Requirements Checklist to the "Course Program" section on the ASK declaration.
+Transfer all 10-courses of your concentration program, including those you plan to take (but not language courses), from your approved Requirements Checklist to the "Course Program" section on the ASK declaration.
 SAVE and submit.

 - ASK will let us know when you've requested an advisor and when you've submitted the declaration.
 Your advisor will read the declaration and either approve it or send you suggestions through ASK.
-Please note: Once you've submitted a declaration, you cannot modify it without the advisor enabling modifications on ASK, which will notify you of that action.
+Please note: Because the Requirements Checklist is the basis of your program for years to come, ASK declarations will not be approved unless you have a Requirements Checklist on file.
 Please also note that, as mentioned above, the concentration declaration Course Program is a plan, not a contract.
 In consultation with your advisor, you will adjust it each year.

 That's it.
-Concentration advisors are happy to help you with any questions at any stage of the process, so please come see us!
+Concentration advisors are happy to help you with any questions at any stage of the process, so please come see us at Prospect House (36 Prospect Street).